ruby-hyperloop/todo-tutorial/story.md

 Once your workspace is created you should see the readme displayed.
 Just follow the directions and run

-`bin/setup` to complete the initialization process.
+`bin/setup` in the terminal window to complete the initialization process.

 **Step 4: Fire Up The Server**

-run `bin/hyperloop` or use the cloud9 run command (along the nav top bar)
+On cloud9 use the run command (along the top nav bar), otherwise in a terminal window run `./bin/hyperloop`

 **Step 5: Visit the App**

-You can see the App running right in the IDE window by clicking on preview in the top nav bar, or by pasting your unique cloud9 url into another browser window.
-If you've used the clone from github, you should see a display of the current time
+On Cloud9 you can see the App running right in the IDE window by clicking on "preview" in the top nav bar, otherwise visit localhost:3000 in your browser.

-Be advised that load times may very according to your machine.
-The program is not broken if load times get longer.

 To see if you have setup correctly, naviagate to /app/hyperloop/components/app.rb.
-In this file, you should see some code printing out to the screen.
-Try changing the string that is being printed and save then refresh you're preview to see if it changes in the preview!
+In this file, you should be able to recognize the code printing out to the screen.
+Try changing the string (and saving) and you should see the change reflected in the browser or IDE previiew screen.

 WARNING STOP FOLLOWING OTHER INSTRUCTIONS WHEN YOU GET TO THE BOLDED PHRASE, "HYPERLOOP QUICK START"
 ### Chapter 2:  Hyperloop Models are Rails Models